One of my favorite things to do is photograph the beautiful San Francisco gardens. I love the color and variety of the gardens throughout the city.

 Best Time to Visit: The best time to visit is from mid-April to September.
 My last stop here was in mid-October and there were still a few roses in bloom, but their petals were starting to fall to the ground.

 Are you planning on visiting several attractions during your visit?
-Did you know you can save on admissions fees to SF's top attractions with these discounts cards?
+Did you know you can save on admissions fees to SF's top attractions with these discount cards?

 Each one offers a slightly different package.
 Are you not sure which one is right for you?
 Click the links above to learn more about each one or click this link to compare them side by side.